-Interest income increased \$21 million due primarily to a \$14 million interest refund related to the fuel excise tax refund discussed above and increases in interest rates.
+Other income (expense), historically a net expense, decreased \$54 million due primarily to the following: Interest income increased \$36 million due primarily to a \$14 million interest refund related to the fuel excise tax refund discussed above and increases in interest rates and short-term investments.
 Interest expense increased \$15 million due primarily to increases in variable interest rates.
-Miscellaneous-net decreased \$21 million, due primarily to the accrual during the first quarter of 2004 of a \$23 million award rendered by an independent arbitrator and relating to a grievance filed by the Allied Pilots Association.
+Miscellaneous-net decreased \$27 million, due primarily to the accrual during the first quarter of 2004 of a \$23 million award rendered by an independent arbitrator and relating to a grievance filed by the Allied Pilots Association.

-Income Tax Benefit
+Income Tax

-The Company did not record a net tax benefit associated with its first quarter 2005 and 2004 losses due to the Company providing a valuation allowance, as discussed in Note 5 to the condensed consolidated financial statements.
+The Company did not record a net tax benefit associated with its losses for the six months ended June 30, 2005 and 2004 due to the Company providing a valuation allowance, as discussed in Note 5 to the condensed consolidated financial statements.